MGrove3/Code-Louisville-Project/README.md

 So here is what I incorporated into the website
----Use Media Queries to adjust from single column design to multi column design
+---(Use Media Queries to adjust from single column design to multi column design)---
----Use flexbox on multiple parts of your site to make them responsive
+---(Use flexbox on multiple parts of your site to make them responsive)---
----Use Javascript and create a return function and use it on your site
+---(Use Javascript and create a return function and use it on your site)---
----Create responsive header that turns into hamburger menu
+---(Create responsive header that turns into hamburger menu)---
----I also created a photo gallery that changes images when you hover over a thumbnail
+---(I also created a photo gallery that changes images when you hover over a thumbnail)---
----i also added in some extra javascript functions so i can show off some of my javascript skills
+---(i also added in some extra javascript functions so i can show off some of my javascript skills)---

 I really would love to have the opportunity to continue learning about code.
 While I have no intentions to becoming a coder i find this subject very interesting and i would love to continue to learn with Code Louisville.